xvnpw/ai-security-analyzer/README.md

 - `--editor-provider`: LLM provider for the editor (`openai`, `openrouter`, `anthropic`, `google`).
 Default is `openai`.
 - `--editor-model`: Model name for the editor.
 Default is `gpt-4o`.
 - `--editor-temperature`: Sampling temperature for the editor model.
 Default is `0`.
 - `--editor-max-turns-count`: Maximum number of attempts the editor will try to fix markdown issues.
-Default is `3`.
+Default is `0` (editor disabled).
 - `--node-path`: Path to the Node.js binary.
 Attempts to auto-detect if not provided.

 ## Environment Variables